-Step 3: When the firmware has been downloaded, the program will begin fixing the device.
+Step 3: When the firmware has been downloaded, the program will begin fixing the device once you click "Start to Fix".
 A few minutes later, the device should restart in normal mode and you can try again to restore your iPhone.

 2 Put the Device in Recovery Mode and Restore via iTunes